 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Acid reflux is the cause of heartburn, acid regurgitation peptic esophagitis, and Barrett's esophagus, and can cause esophageal stricture, some cases of asthma, posterior laryngitis, chronic cough, dental erosions, chronic hoarseness, pharyngitis subglottic stenosis or stricture, nocturnal choking, and recurrent pneumonia.

-Gastroesophageal reflux disease (GERD) is usually diagnosed by clinical history and endoscopy, and is treated empirically with a trial of medical management, of at least four weeks, prior to the need for esophageal ph monitoring.
+Gastroesophageal reflux disease (GERD) is usually diagnosed by clinical history and endoscopy, and is treated empirically with a trial of medical management, of at least four weeks in adults and two weeks in infants, prior to the need for esophageal ph monitoring.